kaapstorm/samuel/08_spain.rst

 to the Guadalquivir River, and lay in it, allowing themselves to drift out of the city.

-When they climbed out, they begged for clothes, and food, and headed northeast.
+When they climbed out the river, they begged for clothes, and food, and headed northeast.
 Northeast out of Spain, through France, to the Holy Roman Empire.